grammyjs/website/site/docs/advanced/flood.md

 As a result, Telegram will impose an even longer cooldown period on you.

 The right number of concurrent calls can be picked by looking at the average time it takes to send a message.
-For example, if this average value is 57 milliseconds, you should aim at performing 57 concurent calls to `sendMessage` at all times.
+For example, if this average value is 57 milliseconds, you should aim at performing 57 concurrent calls to `sendMessage` at all times.